DEVSENSE/phptools-docs/docs/vs/Installation/install-php.md

 There are several ways of getting the project ready to run.
 You can choose depending on the case:

-###  a.
-Installing new PHP Version
+## Select or Install PHP Version

-If you don't have PHP already installed, open or create a `PHP Project` and go to the project's `Properties`.
+If you don't have PHP installed yet, open or create a `PHP Project` and go to the project's `Properties`.
 Choose your desired PHP version as depicted below.

 ![Installing PHP Automatically](imgs/phpproject-properties-server.png)